 Hurricane Maria killed 5,000 more people in Puerto Rico than estimates say

-According to new published by Harvard, the official death count in Puerto Rico due to Hurricane Maria is 70 times too low.
+According to new data published by Harvard, the official death count in Puerto Rico due to Hurricane Maria is 70 times too low.

 Uh, what does Antarctica actually look like?